Skip to content

 • Instant yeast: This is a rapid-rise variety that does not need to be rehydrated in water.
 It has finer granules than active dry and can be mixed in directly with the dry ingredients when baking.

-Which variety to use?
+Which variety of yeast to use?

 Although instant yeast is quicker because there is no proofing time, I personally prefer active dry yeast because the proofing process helps to ensure that your yeast is alive (it will get bubbly and foamy).
-Using instant yeast is great in a pinch, but there’s always a chance that it has gone bad when mixing it in with the other ingredients.

 bag of active dry yeast

-Proofing Yeast for Baking
+How to Proof Yeast for Baking

 Before baking with active dry yeast, you will want to proof (aka bloom) the yeast to make sure it’s still active and alive.
 It’s very simple to proof and only takes a few ingredients.
 Follow the steps below.